Another Sweep Complete

 Brink, who entered with a team-leading 13.8 points per game, reached at least 20 points for the second time in her last three games and the third time in her last six contests.
 Her previous career best was 25 points.

-Stanford: With the victory, the Cardinal are expected to remain in the No. 2 spot in the poll for an eighth-consecutive week.
+Stanford: With the victory, the Cardinal is expected to remain in the No. 2 spot in the poll for an eighth-consecutive week.
 It will also be the 57th week Stanford has been ranked in the top 10.
 The Cardinal have not lost in Pac-12 play since falling to UCLA on Jan.
 22 last season.

 USC: Since beating No. 4 Arizona 76-67 on Jan.
 9, the Trojans are 1-7.
 After facing Utah on the road Wednesday, USC will travel to Seattle on Friday to face Washington, the only team it has defeated since fashioning the Arizona upset.